 Under the Finance Documents, a Conformed Senior RAR of greater than 85 per cent. will, however, result in a restriction on certain payments, such as dividends.
-As at 31 March 2021, Conformed Senior RAR was 83.2 per cent.
+As at 31 March 2022, Conformed Senior RAR was 80.6 per cent.
 The ability of TWUL to improve its operating performance and financial results will (in part) depend upon economic, financial, regulatory and other factors, including fluctuations in UK interest rates and general economic conditions beyond its control.
 Accordingly, TWUL's ability to successfully meet its financing requirements and TWUL's high degree of leverage may have a material adverse impact on its ability to pay amounts under the Issuer/TWUL Loan Agreements, which would enable the Issuer to pay amounts due and owing in respect of the Bonds.

 Conformed Senior RAR is an alternative performance measure.
 It has been calculated as set out in the definition for Conformed Senior RAR.
-As specified in the audited financial statements of TWUL for the year ended 31 March 2021, TWUL's net debt is £12,334.1 million and TWUL's net debt for covenant purposes (which is the figure used for the calculation of Conformed Senior RAR) is £12,497.1 million.
+As specified in the audited financial statements of TWUL for the year ended 31 March 2022, TWUL's net debt is £12,935 million and TWUL's net debt for covenant purposes (which is the figure used for the calculation of Conformed Senior RAR) is £13,409.4 million.
 Net debt for covenant purposes excludes amounts owed to group undertakings for which there is no related external debt, accrued interest, unamortised debt issuance costs and discounts, unamortised IFRS 9 adjustment and includes derivatives financial liabilities related solely to accretion on index-linked swaps and the effect of movement in foreign exchange rate on one cross currency swap held in TWUL.
-TWUL's RCV was £15,025.3 million as at 31 March 2021.
+TWUL's RCV was £16,641 million as at 31 March 2022.

 Conformed Senior RAR is included in this Prospectus to allow potential Bondholders to better assess TWUL's performance and business and compliance with TWUL's lending covenants.
-For comparison, the Conformed Senior RAR as at 31 March 2020 was 82.3 per cent.